shuaiOKshuai/SOLT-GNN/README.md

 - To run the model on your own datasets, please refer to the following part for the dataset format.

 Due to the different experimental environment, the experimental results will fluctuate when you use the codes.
 For reproducing our results in the paper, you need to tune the values of key hyper-parameters like $\mu_1,\mu_2, \alpha, d_m$,  in your experimental environment.
-The recommended search space of $\mu_1,\mu_2, \alpha, d_m$, are {0.1, 0.5, 1, 1.5, 2}, {0.1, 0.5, 1, 1.5, 2}, {0.05, 0.1, 0.15, 0.2, 0.25, 0.3}, {16, 32, 64, 128},  respectively.
+The recommended search space of $\mu_1,\mu_2, \alpha, d_m$, are {0.1, 0.5, 1, 1.5, 2}, {0.1, 0.5, 1, 1.5, 2}, {0.05, 0.1, 0.15, 0.2, 0.25, 0.3} and {16, 32, 64, 128},  respectively.
 As the performance of the SOLT-GIN highly relates to GIN, so the tuning of hyper-parameters of GIN is encouraged.
 Please firstly fix the configuration of GIN before exploration of SOLT-GIN for efficiency.

 ## 4. Note
 - The implementation of SOLT-GNN is based on the official implementation of GIN (https://github.com/weihua916/powerful-gnns).